California Uninsured Motorist Claims Lawyer

 Uninsured Motorist Protection

-UM Coverage steps into the shoes of the at-fault insurance and provides coverage for your medical costs, lost earnings, pain and suffering, and future medicals.
+UM, Coverage steps into the shoes of the at-fault insurance and provide coverage for your medical costs, lost earnings, pain, and suffering, and future medicals.

 Your insurance policy also owes you a duty of good faith and fair dealing, something that the at-fault party's insurance would not.